Josh Earl (footballer): Bolton Wanderers (loan)

 On 3 August 2019, Earl joined League One side Bolton Wanderers on loan until January 2020.
 He made his debut in a 2–0 defeat at Wycombe Wanderers the same day but had to be substituted after 15 minutes due to an injury which kept him out of action for three months.
 He returned to the bench on 19 October for Bolton's 1–3 defeat against Rochdale and started in the next game, Bolton's first win of the season, on 22 October, a 2–0 away win against Bristol Rovers.

 Ipswich Town (loan)

 On 13 January 2020, Earl joined League One side Ipswich Town on loan until the end of the 2019–20 season.
 He made his debut on 8 February, featuring as a second-half substitute in a 1–0 loss to Sunderland.
 He made 7 appearances before returning to Preston on 4 May.

 Burton Albion (loan)

 On 1 February 2021, Earl was loaned out again, this time joining League One side Burton Albion until the end of the season.

 Fleetwood Town

 On 27 June 2022, Earl joined League One club Fleetwood Town on a two-year contract after his Preston contract was terminated by mutual consent.

 Barnsley

 On 1 February 2024, Earl signed for League One side Barnsley on a three-and-a-half-year contract for an undisclosed fee.

+Blackpool

+On August 26th, Earl signed for League One side Blackpool on a three year contract for an undisclosed fee.